healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 *   Loose cord wrap
 *   No water-level markings

-The next contestant in our electric kettle series is the Bella Ceramic Gooseneck Electric Kettle 14745 that we bought for $42.35.
-We chose the black floral pattern but this 1.5-liter ceramic model also comes in blue Aztec and silver tile.
+Another contestant in our electric kettle series is the Bella Ceramic Gooseneck Electric Kettle 14745 and we bought it for $42.35.
+We chose the black floral pattern, but this 1.5-liter ceramic model also comes in blue Aztec and silver tile.

-Our first impression was that the Bella Kettle has an attractive design but not a very fast boiling time.
-The kettle’s rare ceramic carafe and gooseneck spout piqued our interest hoping it would be a great choice for that afternoon tea.
+The Bella Kettle caught our eye with its attractive design.
+The kettle’s rare ceramic carafe and gooseneck spout seemed  a great choice for  afternoon tea.
+Our tests proved the boiling time to be a little slow, but there are other pros and cons you may want to consider.

 Performance
 -----------